heroku/hk/README.md

-## hk
+# hk

-Fast Heroku client.
+A fast Heroku CLI client.

-### Overview
+## Overview

 hk is a command line client to the Heroku runtime platform, designed to be as fast as possible.

-#### Disclaimer
+### Disclaimer

-This is pre-alpha software.
-It will undergo substantial changes during the coming months.
-Don't be surprised if it is broken or if the interface is completely altered without warning.
+This is beta software.
+It may still undergo substantial changes during the coming months.
+You should expect that some functionality may break or be altered without warning.

-Issues and pull requests are still welcome, but please understand that they may be rejected if it's an issue we just aren't ready to tackle this early in the project.

-### Motivation
+## Motivation

-#### Fast as a feature
+### Fast as a feature

 ```bash
 ## version